 How to Tell If My Snake is Hibernating

 So, what triggers a snake to brumate?
 The key to brumation is a low temperature.
 When it gets too cold, snakes will stop being so active.
 The majority of snakes need one end of their tank to be between 80 and 90 degrees, although the temperature depends on the species of snake.

 How to Tell If My Snake is Sleeping

 They can sit still for days on end, but scientists aren’t sure exactly how much of that time is spent sleeping, and how much time is spent ‘hunting.’
 The most effective way to tell if the snake is asleep is as follows:

 What Does a Dead Snake Look Like?

-How to Tell If a Snake is Sleeping or Dead
+How to Tell if a Snake is Sleeping or Dead

-If you touch or pick up a sleeping snake, they’ll react with surprise.
+If you touch or pick up a sleeping snake, it’ll react with surprise.
 Try this with a sleeping snake to gauge its normal reaction.
 It’ll react as soon as you touch it, lifting its head and trying to understand what’s going on.

 How Do I Know If My Snake is Dying?